CodeSinghh/Kubernetes---Docker/Project Documentation.md

 By following these steps, you'll have Docker, Terraform, AWS CLI, and kubectl set up on your system, ready to use for your development and deployment needs.

+### Step 3: IAM Role for EC2

+#### Why we need IAM Role for EC2?
+IAM Role for EC2 is essential as it allows your EC2 instances to perform actions on your behalf within AWS services.
+In this specific scenario, the IAM Role will be utilized by your EC2 instance to create an EKS cluster and manage S3 buckets.
+By applying this IAM Role, it grants the necessary permissions and authenticity to your EC2 instance to make changes within your AWS account.

+#### Steps to Create IAM Role for EC2:

+   - Open the AWS Management Console and navigate to the IAM service.
+   - Click on "Roles" on the left-hand side menu.
+   - Click on "Create role" and choose "EC2" from the dropdown options.
+   - Click on "Next" to proceed.
+   - In the permission section, choose "AdministratorAccess" to grant full administrative permissions to the role.
+   - Click on "Next" and provide a name for your IAM role.
+   - Finally, click on "Create role" to complete the process.

+Your IAM Role for EC2 is now successfully created and ready to be associated with EC2 instances.

 ### Step 4: Attach IAM Role to Your EC2 Instance

 1. **Go to EC2 Section**: